influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withEnv(env)
 ```

-List of environment variables to set in the container.
-Cannot be updated.
+"List of environment variables to set in the container.
+Cannot be updated."

 ### fn spec.template.container.withEnvFrom